Volunteers

 Any and all software and hardware skills are welcome!
 See What we do for more information.

 From time to time we hold a more structured workshop about a specific topic, and encourage the attendees to get involved and learn something they might not otherwise have thought about.
-If you’d like to run a workshop we’d love to have you — contact our Administrative Assistant (regina [at] prewired.org) For some ideas, see the Prewired GitHub Wiki.
+If you’d like to run a workshop we’d love to have you — contact us at hello [at] prewired.org!
+For some ideas, see the Prewired GitHub Wiki.

-We also run a team-based 5-day Summer Hack for young people each summer, usually in July.
+We also run a team-based Make-a-Thon for young people each summer, usually in July.
 If you can spare the time to help out, this is a great opportunity to give more extended support to Prewired attendees.

 Certifications and qualifications